kylebustard/old-altostratus-blog/_posts/2018-03-28-introducing-altostratus.markdown

 ---
 layout: post
 title:  "Introducing Altostratus"
-date:   2018-03-28
+date:   2018-3-28
-tags: aws cloud devops react javascript golang tech
+tags: aws cloud devops tech
 ---
 ## DevOps solutions for business
 Altostratus LLC was formed in late March 2018, and will launch DevOps consultant services in April 2018.